thingsboard/thingsboard-gateway/docs/installation/tb-gateway.rst

 #.
 In order to run your gateway from the source, copy :code:`thingsboard-gateway.service` to the :code:`/etc/systemd/system` directory

    * Move to the directory the service file will live in: :code:`cd /etc/systemd/system`
-   * Copy the service file to the current directory: :code:`cp ~/setup_files/thingsboard-gateway.service .` <-- the period here is important
+   * Copy the service files to the current directory: :code:`cp ~/setup_files/*.service .` <-- the period here is important
 #.
 Notify the system that daemons were changed: :code:`sudo systemctl daemon-reload`

 Create Gateway Device